GenesisEducationKyiv/front-end-school-3-0-LiliaBilous/adr/ADR-0004-TypeScriptMigration.md

 - Renaming relevant files from `.js` to `.ts` and `.vue` scripts to `<script lang="ts">`
 - Introducing a strict `tsconfig.json` configuration
-- Removing all `any`, `as unknown as`, and other unsafe type assertions
-- Using:

-  - Type guards and predicates to infer types safely
+- Using type guards and predicates to infer types safely
-  - Zod for parsing and validating unknown data
+- Using Zod for parsing and validating unknown data
-  - Neverthrow for safe error handling without exceptions
+- Using Neverthrow for safe error handling without exceptions

 ## Rationale

-TypeScript adds strong typing, editor tooling, and static analysis, reducing bugs and making the codebase more scalable and self-documenting.
-It improves reliability without requiring a major architectural overhaul.
+TypeScript provides static typing, better IDE support, and compile-time safety.
+It improves reliability and readability and reduces the likelihood of runtime bugs.
+Migrating to TypeScript aligns with best practices for long-term project scalability and makes the codebase more approachable for new contributors.

-## Alternatives Considered
+#### Alternatives Considered

-- **Staying on JavaScript**: Rejected due to increased risk of bugs, low scalability, and difficult onboarding/testing.
-- **Using JSDoc types**: Rejected due to limited enforcement and tooling vs. full TypeScript.
+- Remain on JavaScript — Rejected: increases risk of runtime errors, slows onboarding, and makes refactoring more error-prone.
+Also, continuing in JavaScript would block further architectural improvements (such as those required in follow-up tasks like HW#2).

 ## Status